-Additional Fuel tanks are allowed provided that:
+Additional fuel tanks are allowed provided that:

 - they are made by an approved company

-- they must be firmly fixed
+- · they must be firmly fixed

 - hose connections must be leak-proof

 - they must be protected against projections

 - they are not placed in front or above the handlebar

-Additional Fuel tanks must be presented - already mounted - for inspection at the Technical Verifications
+Additional fuel tanks must be presented - already mounted - for inspection at the Technical Verifications.

-For Sidecars: Starting from 2020, only one (1) additional Fuel tank is will be allowed and must be installed within the main frame.
+For Sidecars: only one (1) additional fuel tank is allowed and must be installed within the main frame.